 - Avoiding situations that make you feel anxious

 - Getting hold of sudden inescapable panic attacks

 The six most common types of anxiety disorders are:

 What cases of generalized anxiety disorder deal with is extreme, unnecessary, irrepressible, overwhelming, worry about a variety of commonplace state of affairs like school, family, relationships, social status, health, work or finances.

-Social phobia or social anxiety disorder
+Social phobia or social disorder

 Social phobia is that type of phobia which makes people avoid social spheres and socializing because their acute state of anxiousness and nervousness is withholding them back.
 They begin to develop this phobia of avoiding social contact altogether to keep their worries in check.

 In their heads, they begin to draw up, apparently, extreme turn of events where they may be harmed, physically and or mentally.
 Hence, they think that it is just better to stay inside and reject any scope of social contact.

 Panic disorder is associated with sudden intense and extreme cases of panicking over seemingly commonplace usual situations and cases.
 The symptoms generally include acute shortness of breath, dizziness or lightheadedness.
 All of this is caused by this disorder.

 Agoraphobia is generally associated with panic disorders and social phobias.
 It is that phobia which makes the person stay out of contact with their social spheres and social groups in case they get triggered into a panic attack.